Want to create a multi step form in WordPress?

 You can also toggle on the feature that lets you show site visitors a Previous page button.
 This way they can return to the previous page of your form if they need to.

-When you do this, you’ll have the chance to change the button copy too.
+When you do this, you’ll have the chance to change the text on the button.

 Once you’re done creating all of your page breaks and customizing the progress indicator, click Save.